zhangyixing3/bioscript/README.md

 # bioscript
 These scripts are very interesting and may be helpful to you.
-Some of the were written by myself, while others borrowed ideas from others.
+Some  scripts written by myself, while others borrowed ideas from others.